ryanjmurry/pingpong/README.md

 # Winter Olympic Suggester

-#### Javascript and JQuery Exercise for Epicodus, 02.25.2018
+#### Array and Looping Exercise for Epicodus, 03.12.2018

 #### By Ryan Murry

 ## Description

-This webpage will ask a user a set of questions and, based on their responses, suggest a set of Olympic games that would be best for them.
+Create a web application that takes a number from a user and returns a range of numbers from 1 to the chosen number with the following exceptions:

+* Numbers divisible by a chosen number are replaced with "ping"
+* Numbers divisible by a second chosen number are replaced with "pong"
+* Numbers divisible by the product of the two numbers are replaced with "pingpong"

 ## Setup/Installation Requirements